-This delicious homemade marinara sauce recipe is a simple blend of tomatoes, tomato paste, onion, garlic and red wine, all simmered together to create an incredibly flavorful, rich sauce that’s perfect for pasta, meatballs, and so much more.
-This easy marinara sauce is SO much better than the store bought kind!
+This delicious homemade Marinara Sauce Recipe is a simple blend of tomatoes, tomato paste, onion, garlic and red wine, all simmered together to create an incredibly flavorful, rich sauce that’s perfect for pasta, meatballs, and so much more.
+This easy tomato sauce is SO much better than the store-bought kind!

 homemade marinara recipe storred in a mason jar